 Cori Bush faces front and is wearing a black jacket with no collar.
 A small opening at the top of the jacket shows a light blue and white blouse.
 She has a slight smile.
 The photo is from her mid chest up.
 A portion of the U.S. flag is visible over and behind her right shoulder.
 The rest of the background is blue.

-Official Portrait of Representative Cori Bush
+Official Portrait of Representative Cori Bush.
+Public Domain

 Cori Bush